susam/dotfiles/docs/common-setup.md

 Configure Firefox to never save logins.

  1. Go to *Preferences* > *Privacy & Security*.
- 2. Deselect *Remember logins and passwords for websites*.
+ 2. Deselect *Ask to save logins and passwords for websites*.

 Add the following useful extensions to Firefox.